JSS University Mysore 2025

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs

-NCERT Based MCQ for NEET Biology: NCERT books are the base for NEET Biology preparation.
-The majority of the Biology questions in NEET are directly asked from the NCERT books every year.
-If students studies each chapter, diagram, and summary from NCERT, it becomes easier for them to attempt Biology questions in the exam.
-NCERT explains all the major topics in an easy and clear manner, which makes it the most trustworthy source for NEET candidates.
-Teachers and toppers always suggest studying the NCERT in depth as it provides a proper foundation for basic and advanced concepts.
+NCERT Based MCQ for NEET Biology forms the base of preparation.
+Most Biology questions in NEET come directly from the NCERT.
+Each chapter, diagram, and summary helps students attempt questions with ease.
+NCERT explains topics clearly and simply.
+This makes it the most trusted source for NEET aspirants.
+Teachers and toppers always suggest NCERT because it builds a strong base for all concepts.

 NEET strictly follows the NCERT syllabus, and the examiners commonly set questions using the same paragraphs and diagrams in these textbooks.